wernerglinka/glinka.dev.2024/src/content/blog/web-component-cloudinary-image.md

               The state of these attributes will be reflected in the properties of the component and the properties state will be cached in an object called `props`.
 Changing attributes will update this `props` object and all element updates will be based on the `props` object.

-              The `props` object will be defined in the constructor.
+              The `props` object is defined in the constructor.

               ```javascript
               this.props = {